Calais: Sea

 The Port of Calais was the first cable ship port in Europe and is the fourth largest port in France and the largest for passenger traffic.
 The port accounts for more than a third of economic activity of the town of Calais.
 Cargo traffic has tripled over the past two decades.
 In 2007 more than 41.5 million tonnes of traffic passed through Calais with some 11.52 million passengers, 1.4 million trucks and trailers, 2.249 million cars and 4,700 crossings a year.
 Passenger numbers for the Dover to Calais route in 2018 were 9,168,000.
 On average, ships sail from the port every 30 minutes.
 A new 400 million euro project is underway at the port to create a breakwater protecting a pool of 700 meters long, thus allowing virtually all types of ships to stop at Calais.

 Rail

 As well as the large port, the town is served by three railway stations: Gare de Calais-Fréthun, Gare de Calais-Ville, and Gare des Fontinettes, the former being the first stop on mainland Europe of the Eurostar line.
 Gare de Calais-Ville is the nearest station to the port with trains to Gare de Boulogne-Ville and either Gare de Lille Flandres or Gare de Lille Europe.

+Calais was also served by Saint-Pierre and Calais-Maritime.
+Both now closed.

+Saint-Pierre was two separate stations.
+A temporary station was opened by the Chemins de fer du Nord in 1846, and closed in 1849 when Calais-Ville opened.
+It subsequently became the site of a marshalling yard.
+The second Saint-Pierre station was opened by the Chemin de fer d'Anvin à Calais (CF AC) on 1 October 1881.
+It closed in 1900 when the CF AC extended their line to Calais-Ville.
+The CF AC closed on 1 March 1955.